oRyLee/Lab-Report-2/labReport1.md

  Once reloading the server in the browser the text I added successfully saved and this was the final screen:
 ![Image 5-10-23 at 9 16 PM](https://github.com/oRyLee/Lab-Report-2/assets/130015533/1755e5e9-651f-444a-993b-c8fd0804e911)

+Q & A:
+Which methods in your code are called?
+- the handleRequest method is called, the handle method from the class of ServerHTTPHandler, as well as the main method within the StringServer class
+What are the relevant arguments to those methods, and the values of any relevant fields of the class?
+- the relevant arguments within creating a server is the first argument put into the command line which is the 4 digit number which serves as the port number as well as the portion of the path that had "/add-message"
+How do the values of any relevant fields of the class change from this specific request?
+If no values got changed, explain why.
+The port number value is subject to change when being input to the command line as well as the string added in the search bar after "/add-message?s="